-The University of Minnesota (UM) is one of several universities around the nation who are receiving federally funded grants to participate in a one-year trial for a pilot plot plan.
+The University of Minnesota is one of several universities around the nation who receive federally funded grants to participate in a one-year trial for a pilot plan.
 OTN—in its beginning phases—is an effort to reduce or eliminate the use of physical textbooks.

 The University of Wisconsin received a federal grant of $14,200 to run this trial.
-Rutgers University received a $12,000 grant to explore open book for a year as well.
+Rutgers University received a $12,000 grant to explore Open Textbook for a year as well.
 OTN has expanded from seven schools to about 25 according to the UM newsletter.

 According to the New Jersey Public Interest Research Group (NJPIRG) student chair Nick Jermer, “With this grant program, Rutgers can ensure that students have access to the learning materials they need to succeed—it’s good for students, it’s good for faculty, and it’s good for the school.”

 According to Collegeboard, the average college student will pay $1,200 a year on textbooks and supplies, a 79% rise from 2003.
-Amazon has maintained its standing as one of the leaders in textbook sales over the past five years and with the rise of Prime shipping—two-day guaranteed shipping—their stock will only continue to grow.
+Amazon has maintained its standing as one of the leaders in textbook sales over the past five years, and with the rise of Prime—two-day guaranteed shipping—their stock will only continue to grow.

-”More than one-quarter or 26% of students replied that they had used financial aid to pay for their textbooks.
+“More than one-quarter or 26% of students replied that they had used financial aid to pay for their textbooks.
 Nationally, this finding means that over 5.2 million students use financial aid to purchase their textbooks,” according to the My Central Jersey article.
-To put that in perspective, UWT’s tuition is currently $11,403 a year, $$1,200is roughly 10 percent% the amount of that.
+To put that in perspective, UWT’s tuition is currently $11,403 a year, $1,200 is roughly 10% the amount of that.

-So, w, what is the Open Textbook Network (OTN)?
+So, what is the Open Textbook Network?
 Is it better than Amazon?
-According to students from all the participating universities OTN is a long process?

-University libraries are put to the task of obtaining and organizing the textbook files, the systems look a lot like Ebsco Host or any site one would find scholarly articles.
+University libraries are put to the task of obtaining and organizing the OTN files; the systems look a lot like Ebsco Host or any site where one would find scholarly articles.
 Currently UM has 200 open books in a wide variety of subjects.

 There have been some issues with these online books.
-Since they are on the internet and sources are limited,, professors are restricted as to the amount of information they have to teach.
+Since they are on the Internet and sources are limited, professors are restricted as to the amount of information they have available to teach.

 There is a lot of work to be done to make OTN a “thing” in the world of academia.
-Something that UWT should dabble in?
+Is this something that UWT should dabble in?
 Only time will tell.